 |Wed 3:15 PM - 4:45 PM

-Many types of development finance tools can be used to unlock capital for infrastructure projects.
+Many types of development finance tools are used to unlock capital for infrastructure projects.
 This session will introduce the financing approaches best suited for transportation, energy, water, and broadband.
-During this time, attendees will also learn how to identify revenues for debt financing and when to consider public-private partnerships.
+During this session, attendees will also learn how to identify revenues for debt financing and when to consider public-private partnerships.

 |Wed 4:45 PM - 5:00 PM

-The first day will finish with a brief review of the topics covered, highlighting key takeaways for attendees and outlining the agenda for day two.
+The first day will finish with a brief review of the topics covered, highlights of the key takeaways for attendees, and outlining the learning objectives that will be presented on the second day.

 Thursday, September 24, 2020